*Updated: July 3, 2025

 Of course, there is the old go-to standard of exhausting your dog.
 This also helps release the normal excitement energy of guests arriving.

-If you don’t have time to exercise your dog before guests arrive, call on a dog walker, or someone from your dog community, or even take your dog to doggie daycare.
-I know my dog, Henry always comes home from daycare thoroughly exhausted.
+If you don’t have time to exercise your dog before guests arrive, call on a dog walker, someone from your dog community, or even take your dog to doggie daycare.
+I know my dog, Henry, always comes home from daycare thoroughly exhausted.

 2. Stick with the regular routine